 "Urbanization increases the variety and amount of pollutants carried into our nation's waters.
 In urban and suburban areas, much of the land surface is covered by buildings, pavement and compacted landscapes.
 These surfaces do not allow rain and snow melt to soak into the ground which greatly increases the volume and velocity of stormwater runoff.
 In addition to these habitat-destroying impacts, pollutants from urban runoff include:

-These pollutants can harm fish and wildlife populations, kill native vegetation, foul drinking water, and make recreational areas unsafe and unpleasant."
-Some text from the EPA.
+These pollutants can harm fish and wildlife populations, kill native vegetation, foul drinking water, and make recreational areas unsafe and unpleasant.

 Follow these guidelines when working in the creek: